atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [188]
 and received him with all the loyalty due to his dignified rank, and exalted virtue.

-Nor was he wanting in a suitable and becoming return, but received their caresses with a most engaging air, and winning affability.—The news had by this time reached the palace bf Messina, and a splendid retinue was dispatched to effort the prince and his companions to the royal presence.-—On the approach of their darling offspring, the king and queen,, at- '' tended by a brilliant train of courtiers,, went out to meet them, and received them in-a manner becoming their dignity.
+Nor was he wanting in a suitable and becoming return, but received their caresses with a most engaging air, and winning affability.—The news had by this time reached the palace bf Messina, and a splendid retinue was dispatched to effort the prince and his companions to the royal presence.—On the approach of their darling offspring, the king and queen, attended by a brilliant train of courtiers, went out to meet them, and received them in a manner becoming their dignity.

 After the ceremonies and congratulations, usual on such occasions were over, they proceeded to the palace of Druyno, who having, ordered all to retire but his son
 [189]